abhileshborode/Behavorial-Clonng-Self-driving-cars/README.md

 * `model.py` (script used to create and train the model)
 * `drive.py` (script to drive the car - feel free to modify this file)
 * `model.h5` (a trained Keras model)
-* `video.mp4` (a video recording of your vehicle driving autonomously around the track for at least one full lap)

 #### Local Workstation Environment:
 -  Ubuntu 16.04